Darnxd/Key-Logger/README.md

 ⚠️ This tool is intended strictly for:

-- Personal use on your own machine
+- Personal use on your own machine.

-- Learning how keyboard event listeners work
+- Learning how keyboard event listeners work.

 - Ethical cybersecurity experiments.